Becoming a storm chaser is a later step on the agenda of storm chasing. First, we need to get familiarized with what storm chasing actually is.

 If you think you have done ugh storm spotting and you are ready to set on an expedition, then you need to get under a mentor first.

 Because there are still things like safety procedures when tackling storms, lightning, hail, tornadoes, and floods.

-Again SKYWARM can be a great institute to begin with, or they can provide you link to some great mentors who are willing to take you under their care wing.
+Again SKYWARM can be a great institute to begin with, or they can provide you with links to some great mentors who are willing to take you under their care wing.

-Similarly, StrormTrack is also a good place to find a mentor.
+Similarly, StormTrack is also a good place to find a mentor.

 You are good to go on your own, once you have spent enough time with a mentor and you know about the following;

 - Safety procedures in case of injuries,

 - Storm spotting,

 - Having better hunches, and